Dives 5 through

 will go because, I’m told, it depends on conditions.
 We board a large dive

 boat in Waianae Harbor.
-Dive #6 is Baby Barge, 60 feet

-and swift current.
-With no scooter the current takes me.
-The dive master
+Dive #6 is Baby Barge, 60 feet and swift current.
+With no scooter the

-takes me back and I remain at depth, holding the mooring line until I get
+current takes me.
+The dive master takes me back and I remain at depth,

-down to 1000 pounds of air.
-Visibility is good and there are more fish here
+is good and there are more fish here than where we were yesterday but

-than where we were yesterday but examining every facet of the barge around
+examining every facet of the barge around the mooring line isn’t very

-the mooring line isn’t very exciting.
-At least I’m fine-tuning the
+exciting.
+At least I’m fine-tuning the communication skills between my

-communication skills between my instructor and I. It was another good
+instructor and I. It was another good experience

-experience with respect to making good judgment calls regarding safety.
+with respect to making good judgment calls regarding safety.

 Back in the boat for a one hour surface interval as we go